 - What person to talk to for new tasks

-- What person to talk to in case of technical decision
+- What person to talk to in case of a technical decision

 RACI is the extended version of this.
-However, if you are aiming for the quick and minimal assistance here, prepare such doc, you’ll save so much time.
+However, if you aim for quick and minimal assistance here, prepare such a doc.
+You’ll save so much time.

-- Provide the main contact person for the new team members, which they can turn to and who can direct them to the right team member with the required knowledge.
+- Provide the primary contact person for the new team members, which they can turn to, and who can direct them to the right team member with the required knowledge.
 This is especially true for companies that do not have the documentation on their projects.

-- Provide the access details to the main communication channel, whether it is Slack, Microsoft Teams, Skype or regular phone line.
+- Provide the access details to the main communication channel, whether it is Slack, Microsoft Teams, Skype, or a regular phone line.
 Our recommendation is Slack (!)

-- Define communication hours.
-This is in line with the working hours of the developers that you should have coordinated at the early stages.
+Define communication hours.
+This is in line with the developers’ working hours that you should have coordinated at the early stages.
 Recommended scenarios are:

-- Daily standup, during which developers report on completed things from yesterday and provide the to-do plan for today.
+- Daily standup, developers report on completed things from yesterday and provide the to-do plan for today.

-- The delivery meeting, where developers can provide the demo of what was developed and you can make sure they have the right vision into the project.
+- The delivery meeting, where developers can provide the demo of what was developed, and you can make sure they have the right vision for the project.